Eagle SepticSeptic Information Guide

 Arrive & Locate

-Our tech arrives on time with a vacuum truck sized for your tank.
-If your lid is buried, we locate it and excavate carefully — no guesswork.
+The technician arrives with a vacuum truck sized for your tank.
+If the lid is buried, they locate it and excavate carefully — no guesswork.

 3